Oracle Scratchpad

 Clean:

 A block (or, to be strictly accurate, a buffered copy of a block) is “clean” if and only if the copy in memory is the same as the version on disc.
-Conversly, if the copy in memory and the version on disc differ (presumably because something has modified the in-memory copy) then the buffer copy is “dirty”.
+Conversely, if the copy in memory and the version on disc differ (presumably because something has modified the in-memory copy) then the buffer copy is “dirty”.
+Moreover, we have to remember that the concepts of “clean” and “dirty” are only relevant to the current copy of the block.

 You have to be a little careful when checking for dirty blocks, though.
 The buffer header structure (x$bh) includes a column called flag which uses a bit string to tell us about the state of the buffer.
 Bit zero in this flag is the “buffer_dirty” bit so we can easily check which buffers are considered dirty.
 There’s a little trap, though.
-Oracle only needs to write dirty buffers that are also “current” versions (CUR) and you will find that it doesn’t reset the “buffer_dirty” flag when it makes a read-consistent (CR) copy of the block – or in various other circumstances.
-So if you’re trying to count the number of dirty buffers in x$bh, don’t forget to restrict your count to those where the “state” column is set to 1 or 2 (XCUR and SCUR)
+Oracle only needs to write dirty buffers that are also “current” versions (CUR) and you will find that it doesn’t reset the “buffer_dirty” flag when it makes a read-consistent (CR) copy of the block.
+So if you’re trying to count the number of dirty buffers in x$bh don’t forget to restrict your count to those where the “state” column is set to 1 or 2 (XCUR and SCUR)

 There is a common misunderstanding about what happens when DBWR (the database writer) writes a block to disc.
 I have often seen people say that the copy of the block is “flushed” from the cache when the write takes place (i.e. implying that the block disappears from the cache).
-Most of the time this is not true – the dbwr has two main reasons for writing and only one of them is followed by a call to free the buffer that’s just been written.
+Most of the time this is not true, the dbwr has two main reasons for writing and only one of those (I believe) is followed by a call to free the buffer that’s just been written.

 One reason for writing is simply to keep the data files reasonably up to date; in this case the buffered copy of the block changes from dirty to clean but is not flushed from memory.
-The other reason is when a session has been searching for a free buffer, fails to find one soon enough, and calls DBWR to make some free space in the buffer cache – and that’s the case when DBWR flushes blocks from memory (or, to be accurate, marks the buffer as free) after copying them to disc.
-(There are a couple of other special cases, e.g. truncating tables, putting tablespaces offline, etc.).
+The other reason is when a session has been searching for a free buffer, fails to find one soon enough, and calls DBWR to make some free space in the buffer cache – and in that case DBWR may flush blocks from memory or, to be accurate, mark the buffers as free after copying the blocks to disc (and I’m not sure that I’ve ever proved that that’s exactly true).
+There are a couple of fairly well-known special cases where blocks really are flushed from disc after the write: truncating tables, putting tablespaces offline, and the explicit “flush buffer_cache” come to mind.

 Commit Cleanout: